njingusc/element-android-examples/element-fm-sdk-example/README.md

 ![element](https://github.com/Element1/element-android-examples/raw/master/element-face-sdk-example/images/element.png "element")
 # Element FM SDK
-The Element FM (Face Matching) SDK provides an API library to identify users by taking face images on Android devices.
-The images will be processed on a server in order to obtain the identification results.
+The Element FM (Face Matching) SDK provides an API library to authenticate users by taking selfie images on Android devices.
+The images will be processed on a server in order to obtain the matching results.
 This document contains information to integrate the Element FM SDK into an Android application by using Android Studio.

 ## Version Support
 - The Element FM SDK supports Android 5.0+ / API 21+ (Lollipop and up)